Scale-Dependent Loop Corrections to the Inflationary Power Spectrum: Conclusion

 Finally, we comment on scenarios in which violations of slow roll are sufficiently strong to significantly amplify scalar perturbations, as often considered in the recent literature.
 In such situations, the hierarchy $\eta\ll\eta_2$ may break down, so additional diagrams contribute, and the perturbative treatment adopted here may no longer apply.
 Nevertheless, one result of our analysis is directly relevant: the renormalised one-loop correction induced by a sharp feature vanishes for modes that cross the horizon well before or well after the time of the feature.
 Several works working within different setups and approximations~\cite{Kristiano:2022maq,Fumagalli:2023hpa,Fumagalli:2024jzz,Kawaguchi:2024rsv,Tada:2023rgp,Inomata:2024lud} have argued that the loop correction generated by a feature at time $\tau_0=-p_0^{-1}$ can be significantly amplified at scales $p\ll p_0$.
 We show that individual contributions can grow in this limit but cancel once all diagrams are consistently combined and the theory is renormalised.
 Our results clarify this issue and provide a first step toward a systematic treatment of loop corrections in strongly time-dependent inflationary backgrounds.

-\acknowledgments We thank Vincent Vennin and Zhong-Zhi Xianyu for useful discussions.
+\acknowledgments We thank Jason Kristiano, Vincent Vennin and Zhong-Zhi Xianyu for useful discussions.
+We also thank the anonymous Referee for useful comments that improved the clarity of our paper.
 MB an SC thank LPENS for hosting them while this work was in progress.
 MB has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 101205460.
 SC is supported in part by the STFC Consolidated Grants ST/T000791/1 and ST/X000575/1 and by a Simons Investigator award 690508.